agneym/playground/README.md

 ## What about the bundle size?

-This component uses [Babel Standalone](https://babeljs.io/docs/en/babel-standalone) and it adds a considerable amount to the total bundle size.
-You can find the total size and time on [Bundle Phobia](https://bundlephobia.com/result?p=@agney/playground@0.1.0)
+The component is fairly small at about 53kB GZipped.
+You can find the total size and time on [Bundle Phobia](https://bundlephobia.com/result?p=@agney/playground).

+When transforming JavaScript it uses [Babel Standalone](https://babeljs.io/docs/en/babel-standalone) which adds a considerable size to be loaded from CDN on the iFrame.

+It uses [Chrome's Native Lazy Loading](https://web.dev/native-lazy-loading/) so that the iframes for results are loaded lazily and your pages remain fast.

 ## Contributing